 devises, and/or abortion services?

-10. The recently approved casino off I-5 near Ridgefield would be one of the largest in the nation.
+11. The hotly debated casino off I-5 near Ridgefield would be one of the largest in the nation.

 What is your position on the building of this casino?